mohwa/emnida/README.md

 isFloat(1); // false
 ```

-## isEqual API
+## isEqual

-This api will be able to used to compare two value like the code follows
+This feature will be use to compare two arguments like the code follows

 ```javascript
 import { isEqual } from 'emnida';